rubys/showcase/app/views/docs/roles/Visiting-Studio.md

 Click on a studio name to see a list of participants for that studio.

-From that page, C=click on Add Person to add Professionals, Students, and Guests to your list.
+From that page, click on Add Person to add Professionals, Students, and Guests to your list.
 It generally is best to add Professionals before students.

 Names work best if entered as last name first and some of the generated results will